JohnHGray/floyd/readMe.md

          [noPath, noPath, 0, 2],
          [noPath, noPath, noPath, 0]]
 ```
-#### Both files return overall performance or duration times in seconds such as
+#### Both files return overall performance or duration times in seconds, where noPath is a floating infinity denoted 'inf'

 ```python
 ---------------------